MEMBER OF THE PARLIAMENT OF THE REPUBLIC OF RP - DISTRICT 22

 Left: Historic building of the telephone exchange, occupied by Germans during the Uprising.
 On the right: A reconstructed tenement house, one of whose balconies used to be an observation point for the telephone exchange.
 Current view from the intersection of Wspólna and Poznanska street.

-The current view of Poznanska Street from St. Barbara Street.
-The balconies of the tenement served as an observation point for the telephone exchange building occupied by the Germans, and later served as a bunker.
-The unit was commanded by Corporal "Andrzej", Jaroslaw Piekalkiewicz.
+Current view of Poznanska Street from St. Barbara Street.
+Balconies of the building served as an observation point for the telephone exchange building occupied by the Germans and later as a bunker.
+The unit was commanded by corporal "Andrzej", Jaroslaw Piekalkiewicz.

 View of historic telephone exchange building from the intersection of Poznañska and Wspólna Streets.
 During the uprising it was occupied by German railroad police and served as a solid fortress.